 - Craving the Open Road // Our Early Retirement Travel Vision

 - Living Simply with Plenty of Stuff // Why We Never Plan to Downsize Radically

 - Should You Move to Retire? // Why We Moved to a Small Town

-We love thinking not just about retirement and what our retirement will look like, but social norms in general.
+I love thinking not just about early retirement, but social norms in general.
 Obviously retiring early is a big diversion from “normal,” so for those of us who are already accustomed to thinking differently, why stop there?

 - Why Married Early Retirees Should See Our Marriages As Our Most Important Investments

-And sometimes we just like to tell a good story about things that have shaped our lives, or experiences that are too powerful not to share.
+And sometimes I just like to tell a good story about things that have shaped our lives, or experiences that are too powerful not to share.

 - This Is Not My Beautiful House // This Is Not My Beautiful Wife